Dark Mode Light Mode

 The bottom line

 Current Echelon users face limited options.
-You can pay the monthly subscription fee, attempt to the firmware update (though this may become increasingly difficult), or consider their equipment partially bricked.
+You can pay the monthly subscription fee, attempt to avoid the firmware update (though this may become increasingly difficult), or consider their equipment partially bricked.
 New buyers should carefully consider whether they're willing to commit to ongoing subscription payments for basic functionality.

 The situation also serves as a cautionary tale for all smart device purchases.
-Before buying any connected device, consumers should ask: What happens if the company goes out of business?
+Before buying any device, consumers should ask: What happens if the company goes out of business?
 What happens if my internet goes down?
 What happens if the company decides to change its business model?
 Sometimes you're better off with “dumb” devices that can't be remotely disabled.

 Call me a Luddite, but I think your stationary bike should work even if your wifi is out.
 You know, like the pilgrims used to say.